Japan's battle with pandemic may mark end of Abe's fiscal experiment

 “The ballooning welfare and debt-servicing costs are suppressing other spending,” said Atsushi Takeda, chief economist at Itochu Economic Research Institute.
 “The government is running out of capacity to allocate resources to technological innovation, infrastructure rebuilding and talented human resources - all crucial for economic growth.”

 But proponents say radical ideas are necessary to help Japan weather the pandemic.
-Without huge spending backed by central bank money printing, Japan will see a spike in job losses and bankruptcites that could delay an economic recovery once the virus is contained, they argue.
+Without huge spending backed by central bank money printing, Japan will see a spike in job losses and bankruptcies that could delay an economic recovery once the virus is contained, they argue.

 “Crisis times like now are exactly when we need to deploy helicopter money,” said Shoji Nishida, a senior ruling party official who has regular interaction with Abe.
 “Fiscal reform should be thrown out the window.”